FAST Polarization Catalog of FRB 20240114A: Data Quality and Global Properties

 \subsection{Parameter Distributions}

 Figure \ref{fig:dist} presents the histograms of the primary measured parameters for the entire burst sample.

 \begin{itemize} \item \textbf{Dispersion Measure (DM, upper left panel)}: The DM distribution peaks at approximately 528.9 $\rm pc\ cm^{-3}$, consistent with previously reported values for this source \citep{2025Shin}.
 The narrow spread of the distribution demonstrates the stability of the line-of-sight integrated electron density over the 16-month observing campaign. \item \textbf{Rotation Measure (RM, upper right panel)}: The RM distribution exhibits a complex, non-Gaussian structure.
 The primary peak is located near 362.2 $\rm rad\ m^{-2}$, corresponding to the initial stable phase of the source.
 A secondary, smaller but visually distinct peak is present at a lower RM of approximately 229.8 $\rm rad\ m^{-2}$.
-This bimodality directly reflects the significant temporal evolution of the RM (see Fig. \ref{fig:overview}a), where the secondary peak corresponds to bursts detected during the later phase of rapid RM decline and a subsequent clustering of activity. \item \textbf{Linear/Circular Polarization Fraction (L/I, V/I, lower left panel)}: A significant fraction of bursts exhibit a high degree of linear polarization ($>$ 76\%), which is a common feature among repeating FRBs and suggests a magnetically ordered emission region.
+This bimodality directly reflects the significant temporal evolution of the RM (see Fig. \ref{fig:overview}a), where the secondary peak corresponds to bursts detected during the later phase of rapid RM decline and a subsequent clustering of activity. \item \textbf{Linear/Circular Polarization Fraction ($L/I$, $V/I$, lower left panel)}: The linear polarization fractions are systematically high, with a 3$\sigma$ lower bound of 76\%, a behavior commonly seen among repeating FRBs and suggestive of a magnetically ordered emission region.
 The distribution of the absolute circular polarization fraction is peaked at low values, with a majority of bursts below 40\%.
 A tail of bursts extends to higher values, suggesting diverse emission properties or propagation effects within the sample. \item \textbf{Intrinsic Polarization Angle (PA$_0$, lower right panel)}: The distribution of the intrinsic polarization position angles is broad, spanning the full $-90^\circ- 90^\circ$ range with a peak approximately around 10$^\circ$.
 It is not uniform, but exhibits a noticeable, non-Gaussian excess.
 While a concentration of bursts suggests a possible preferential orientation in the emission or projection geometry during parts of the observing campaign, the broad underlying distribution indicates that this preference is not stable or exclusive.
 The overall pattern is inconsistent with a single, stable global magnetic field direction governing all bursts. \end{itemize}